RossMdevs/RossMdevs/README.md

 ### Hi there 👋

-I am a Small Sysadmin.
-I run 3 cloud servers, play video games, and work for amazon.
-I enjoy what I do and will probably do it for a lifetime.
+I am a Network Administrator for [RLMTECH](https://rlmtech.xyz).
+I run 3 cloud servers, develop stuff and listen to music.
+If you need to, you can always [Contact Me](mailto:inq@rossmers.ch)